 The student is responsible for submitting all documents requested within 30 days of receipt of the verification request letter.
 Failure to submit this data will result in the forfeiture of all federal and state aid.
 Exceptions to this deadline may be made provided the student contacts the Office of Financial Aid explaining the reason for delay and a projected date of receipt.
-By signing and submitting the IVF a student also gives permission for the Office of Financial aid to make electronic corrections resulting from verification.
-The student will then receive a summary of any corrections from the federal processing center.
-The final deadline for a financial aid year will be August 31, or no later than 90 days after the last day of enrollment, whichever is earlier.
+The final deadline to receive verification documents for a financial aid year will be August 31, or no later than 90 days after the last day of enrollment, whichever is earlier.
+Please be aware that if the term has ended prior to verification there may be aid that cannot be awarded due to federal regulations.